Finding the right wedding dress is undoubtedly one of the most exciting and nerve-wracking parts of the

 Generally, your wedding fashion (wedding dress, accessories, and possibly even a reception dress) should not cost more than 10% of your total budget.
 It may help if you list down the rest of your wedding must-haves, so you can compare how much you’re willing to spend on each versus your dress.

 The wedding industry is huge.
 Nowadays, brides can find dresses from designers, bridal outlets, flea markets, and more.

 Try signing up for newsletters, mailing lists, and notifications from designers' websites and social media accounts.
-This way you will be notified if there are any sales or new drops coming in.
+This way you will be notified if any sales or new drops are coming in.